tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - **Correct Answer:** Carl Douglas
 - The Bee Gees
 - Heatwave
-- Kool ô the Gang
+- Kool & the Gang

 ### Q: Who was among those killed in the 2010 Smolensk, Russia plane crash tragedy?